Compositional Generalisation with Structured Reordering and Fertility Layers: Abstract

 \section{Abstract}

 Seq2seq models have been shown to struggle with compositional generalisation, \ie generalising to new and potentially more complex structures than seen during training.
 Taking inspiration from grammar-based models that excel at compositional generalisation, we present a flexible end-to-end differentiable neural model that composes two structural operations: a fertility step, which we introduce in this work, and a reordering step based on previous work \citep{wang2021structured}.
+To ensure differentiability, we use the expected value of each step, which we compute using dynamic programming.
 Our model outperforms seq2seq models by a wide margin on challenging compositional splits of realistic semantic parsing tasks that require generalisation to longer examples.
-It also compares favourably to other models targeting compositional generalisation.\footnote{We will make our code available upon publication.}
+It also compares favourably to other models targeting compositional generalisation.\footnote{\url{https://github.com/namednil/f-then-r}}